British Airways is introducing self-service biometric boarding gates at Heathrow T5.

 The facial biometric is first captured when the passenger scans their boarding pass to get airside.
 At the boarding gate that facial biometric is then compared with the one pictured at the boarding gate.

-BA doesn’t mention if the facial biometric in the passport is also checked at any point.
-It is also not clear how or if the egates check hand baggage size and number.
+It is not clear how or if the egates check hand baggage size and number.

 Troy Warfield, British Airways’ director of customer experience, says that customers want the ability to simplify and speed up their journeys through the airport.
 He doesn’t explain or give figures to show why the biometric boarding and self bagdrop achieve those aims.